What Are The Symptoms of Mould Illness?

 • Nausea, abdominal pain, diarrhea

-• Malabsorption or unusual food sensitivities
+• Malabsorption or unusual food sensitivities1

 6. Skin & Sensory Reactions